Dr. Patricia Hunter

 Psychologist

 Dr. Patricia Hunter is a psychologist and psychoanalyst based in New York City, with a career shaped by significant turning points.
 Her early work with abused children sparked an interest in how trauma affects the mind, leading her to become an interpersonal/relational psychoanalyst.
 Fascinated by how trauma is transmitted across generations, she earned a Certificate in Couples and Family Therapy from NYU.
 Currently, she teaches Object Relations at the Manhattan Institute for Psychoanalysis, focusing on how early relationships shape character.
-Skilled in EMDR, IFS, and AEDP, Dr Hunter helps individuals and couples feel safe enough to explore their emotions, promoting greater self awareness beyond day to day survival..
+Skilled in EMDR, IFS, and AEDP, and the Gottman Couples method, Dr Hunter helps individuals and couples feel safe enough to explore their emotions, promoting greater self awareness beyond day to day survival..
 Recently, she has presented her work on political beliefs, dissociation, and couples therapy at national and international conferences.

 Beyond TraumaDiscovering JoyAdmiring Age